 The key difference between linear and nonlinear data structure is that in linear data structures, the organization of data elements are sequential while in nonlinear data structures, the organization of data elements is not sequential.

 A data structure is a method for organizing and storing data, which would allow efficient data retrieval and usage.
 Linear data structure is a structure that organizes its data elements one after the other.
-Linear data structures are organized in a way similar to how the computer’s memory is organized.
-Nonlinear data structures are constructed by attaching a data element to several other data elements in such a way that it reflects a specific relationship among them.
-Nonlinear data structures are organized in a different way than the computer’s memory.
+The organization of linear data structures is similar to the organization of the computer memory.
+Construction of Nonlinear data structures occurs by attaching a data element to several other data elements in such a way that it reflects a specific relationship among them.
+Organization of nonlinear data structures is different than the computer’s memory.

 Linear data structures organize their data elements in a linear fashion, where each data element attaches one after the other.
 In linear data structures, the data elements traverse one after the other and only one element can be directly reached while traversing.
 Furthermore, linear data structures are very easy to implement, since the organization of the computer memory is also in a linear fashion.